elliefewings/scRNA_analysis/s01_qc_processing/README.md

-# s01_qc_processing
+# scRNA_analysis - s01_qc_processing
-## R script to perform Seurat based analysis of cellranger output
+## R script to perform Seurat based processing and qc of cellranger output

 ### Requirements
  * R >= version 3.4
  * scRNAseq data processed by Cellranger count

-    If you don't have an appropriate Cellranger count output (outs/filtered_feature_bc_matrix), you can create this from fastqs using [this cellranger wrapper](https://github.com/elliefewings/cellranger_wrapper)
+    If you don't have an appropriate Cellranger count output (outs/filtered_feature_bc_matrix), you can create this from fastqs using [this cellranger wrapper](https://github.com/elliefewings/scRNA_raw_data_toolkit)

 ### Basic process:
   1. Creation of quality control plots